-Town Break (originally known as Town Break Stirling Group) began its journey in 1992 providing a service to people with dementia in the absence of any statutory provision.
+Town Break (originally known as Town Break Stirling Group) started its journey in 1992 by providing a service to people living with dementia in the absence of statutory provision.
 The service started with the provision of a Drop-in Centre (Day Care) running one day a week in the Town Centre, where carers of people with dementia could safely leave the person they were caring for and go off for some time on their own, hence the name Town Break.

-Two years later, Town Break recognised that not everyone wanted to become part of a group setting, some clients wanted to be in a one-to-one situation.
-A new Befriending Service was born.
+Two years later, Town Break recognised that not everyone enjoyed being part of a group setting, some preferred a more one-to-one setting, and a new Befriending Service was born.

 Town Break began its journey in 1992 providing a service to people with dementia in the absence of any statutory provision.
 The service started with the provision of a Drop-in Centre (Day Care) running one day a week in the Town Centre, and over the years has grown to offer five Dementia specific support services.

 To develop appropriate and suitable activities and services for Town Break clients.

 To increase health, wellbeing and quality of life for people living with dementia.